Healthy Eating During Cold and Flu Season

 Foods that Heal

-Fresh ginger root can help you when you are sick by inducing sweating and decreasing nausea and diarrhea.
+Fresh ginger root can help you when you are sick by decreasing nausea and vomiting.
 Make ginger tea by grating one ounce of fresh ginger in a pint of water.
 Cover and simmer for 10 minutes.
 Add lemon and honey to taste.

 Keeping the Germs Away